HCDE 590–591 Capstone · MindOS

 Ongoing Challenges

-The hardest tension was building something that changes behaviour without being controlling or policing.
-Every friction addition risked making users feel controlled; every reduction risked having no impact.
+The hardest tension was building something that changes behavior without being controlling or policing.
+Every added point of friction risked making users feel controlled; every reduction risked having no impact.

-The solution: make user autonomy the non-negotiable core, and let everything else a trade-off.
-Next step is proving that meaningful engagement actually improves cognitive outcomes, not just satisfaction scores.
+The solution: make user autonomy the non-negotiable core, and let everything else be a trade-off.
+The next step is proving that meaningful engagement actually improves cognitive outcomes, not just satisfaction scores.

 Next case study